Mquack/twitchChatCtrl/README.md

 only control the arduino every 10 seconds.

 The arduino controls a relay and rgb led.
-The script and sketch should be easy enough to change to suit other "needs".
+The script and sketch should be easy enough to change to suit other needs.

 An oauth token is needed for this script and can be generated at https://twitchapps.com/tmi/ .
 Set the "channel" variable to the channel you want chat messages from, and "username" to your own username.
+Do NOT share your oAuth token with anyone.

 If pygame.mixer.music.load crashes the script and the problem is the file libmpg123-0.dll, find the file and copy it to "C:\Windows\system32".